 For it was fitting for Him, for whom are all things and by whom are all things, in bringing many sons to glory, to make the captain of their salvation perfect through sufferings.
 (Hebrews 2:10)

 In what aspects was the Lord Jesus made perfect through sufferings?

 First of all, He became better able to help us when we are tempted.

-For in that he himself hath suffered being tempted, he is able to succour them that are tempted.
+For in that He Himself has suffered, being tempted, He is able to aid those who are tempted.
 (Hebrews 2:18)

 Second, He learned perfect obedience to the Father.
 Christ learned obedience by the things He suffered while serving God in human flesh on the earth.

 though He was a Son, yet He learned obedience by the things which He suffered.
 (Hebrews 5:8)

 Let us consider this.
 The perfect Lamb of God, Christ, The Word of God from eternity, became better able to help those who are tempted, and He also learned obedience to the Father.